IyesGames/minewars/doc/src/gameplay/economy.md

 The player can spend money to:
  - Build structures
  - Deploy items
- - Perform offensive actions
+ - Perform actions

 The actions are funded by the city of the region of the tile where the action takes place.

-In foreign regions (where the player does not own the local city), actions are funded by the nearest city by distance and have their cost multiplied by **1.25**.
+In foreign regions (where the player does not own the local city), actions are funded by the nearest city by distance.

 If a city has *active road connections* to other cities, then they will fund the actions collectively.
 The cost of the actions is split between all connected neighboring cities, proportionally to the total amount of money each city has in its bank.
 The local city's contribution is weighted double.

-If a city is captured by another player, **75%** of the city's money will be distributed between your remaining cities. **25%** of the money will stay in the city and be usable by the new owner.
+If a city is captured by another player, **50%** of the money will stay in the city and be usable by the new owner, and the remainder will be lost.

 ### Income

 Each city constantly generates/accumulates money.
 The rate of income is determined by the total **resources** owned by the city; that is, the sum of the resources of each owned tile within the city's region.

-If a structure is currently being built, the city does not generate income until it is completed.
-Instead, the resources are counted towards the rate of construction progress on the structure.
+It can be reduced due to ongoing construction.
+It can be affected by **Policy**.

 Neutral cities (not owned by any player) do not generate any income.